peteroupc/peteroupc.github.io/bernreq.md

 - Tachev, Gancho. "[**Linear combinations of two Bernstein polynomials**](https://doi.org/10.3934/mfc.2022061)", _Mathematical Foundations of Computing_, 2022.
 - Lee, Sang Kyu, Jae Ho Chang, and Hyoung-Moon Kim.
 "Further sharpening of Jensen's inequality."
 Statistics 55, no. 5 (2021): 1154-1168.
 - Bustamante, J., "Estimates of positive linear operators in terms of second order moduli", J. Math.
 Anal.
 Appl.
 345 (2008).
+- S.N.
+Bernstein, "The asymptotic behavior of the approximation of functions by their Bernstein polynomials", 1932.